 Depression.
 One word that can mean so many things.
-For those who have lived with or currently live with depression, you know very well the effects it can have on your daily life.
-Depression can drain not only your physical energy, but also your hopes, motivation, enjoyment, and personal drive.
+For those who have lived or currently live with depression, you know very well the impact it can have on your daily life.
+Depression can drain not only your physical energy but also your hopes, motivation, enjoyment, and personal drive.
 You may be aware of all the steps to getting better, but you just cannot get yourself to take even the first one.

 It is important to note, however, that this article is not a substitute for professional mental health care.
 If you are currently feeling very depressed, to the point where you are thinking about death or dying, please reach out to a friend or a loved one immediately.
-If anonymity is important to you, call the helplines below right now:
+If anonymity is important to you, call or text the Crisis Lifeline at 9-8-8.

-The road to recovery when you have depression is often like a Catch-22, where the things that would help you the most are the ones that are the most difficult to do.
+The road to recovery when you have depression is often like a Catch-22, in which the things that would help you the most are the ones that are the most difficult to do.
 With that said, I want to encourage you that there is a huge difference between something that is difficult and something that is impossible.
 When you feel depressed, just the basic self-care tasks may seem incredibly difficult.
 But I’m here to tell you that it is not impossible.

 Symptoms of Depression

-- Feeling sad, empty, or anxious a lot of the time
+- Feeling sad, empty, or anxious

 - Feeling helpless, worthless, or guilty

 - Feeling irritable